Linaro/lava/doc/debian.rst

 builds are invited to use the same script or provide patches if the paths within the script need modification.

+After 2015.12 release, all of the .min.js files in the package are removed from VCS and minified files are created at build time.
+Templates in the system use only minified versions of the javascript files so after the release package rebuild will be mandatory.

 .. _javascript_security:

 Javascript and security